Long-form posts on X, voice-first: when to use the format and how to write the 280-character hook

 The standard advice treats the 280-char hook as a separate task: write a curiosity gap, promise the reader something, get the click to 'Show more.'
 This produces hook copy that reads as bait.
 Common patterns: 'I just learned the most counterintuitive lesson about [X],' 'Three things nobody told me about [Y],' 'Here's what I should have known before [Z].'
 All bait-shaped.
 All voice-flat.

-Voice-first version: the 280-char hook is the first 280 characters of the post, written in your voice, naturally.
+Voice-first version: the 280-char hook is the first 280 characters of the post, written in your style, naturally.
 The reader clicks 'Show more' because the first 280 read as the work of a specific writer with something specific to say, not because a curiosity gap was engineered.
 If the reader doesn't click, the body wouldn't have landed anyway; the click-rate is downstream of the voice-fit between writer and audience, not of the bait sophistication.

 Practical test: read your 280-char hook on its own.
 Does it read like a hook (engineered for the click)?
 Or does it read like the opening of an essay you'd write naturally?
 The second version is the voice-first answer.